lizhanmit/rpn-calculator/README.md

 - All numbers should be formatted as plain decimal strings (ie. no engineering formatting).
 - If an operator cannot find a sufficient number of parameters on the stack, a warning is displayed: *operator <operator> (position: <pos>): insufficient parameters*
 - After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

+---

+## How to Use

+1. Download or clone the repository.
+2. Build the project.
+Go to directory `rpn-calculator/src/main/resources/script`, execute `sh build.sh` in cmd.
+3. Start the project.
+Go to directory `rpn-calculator/target/appassembler/bin`.

+    3.1 For Windows platform, double click `start.bat`.
+    3.2 For Linux platform, execute `sh start.sh` in cmd.